- Your Hotel

 - Breakfast: We provide a waiter served breakfast from 08:00 to 09:30 with last orders at 09:00

-- Lunch: We offer bar snacks in the Looking Glass Bar at lunch time.
+- Lunch: We offer bar snacks in the bar at lunch time.
 Lunch is also available in the restaurant for pre-booked parties.

 - Special Diets: A selection of vegetarian options is available on the dinner menu.
 For a more efficient service we recommend these are requested in advance of the meal.
 Special diets can also be catered for on request; we ask that you contact us at least seven days prior to arrival and provide a diet sheet.